-Elective Clerkships 32 weeks (for students who did not remediate ICM on campus and attended 8 weeks of FM1/IM1) or 34 weeks respectively (for students who remediated ICM on campus).
+Elective Clerkships 32 weeks (for students who did not remediate ICM on campus and attended 8 weeks of FM1/IM1) or 34 weeks respectively (for students who remediated ICM on campus and attended 6 weeks of FM1/IM1).

 Students select from a variety of disciplines, including subspecialties of the core clerkships and medical research.